cairo-book/cairo-book/src/ch99-01-05-02-component-dependencies.md

 ## Specificities

-### Component signature
+### Specifying dependencies on another component

 ```rust
 {{#include ../listings/ch99-starknet-smart-contracts/components/listing_01_component_dep/src/counter.cairo:component_signature}}
 ```

+In [Chapter 8](./ch08-02-traits-in-cairo.md), we introduced trait bounds, which are used to specify that a generic type must implement a certain trait.
+In the same way, we can specify that a component depends on another component by restricting the `impl` block to be available only for contracts that contain the required component.
-This is the first difference in our component implementation.
-In addition to the regular generics declared in a component we must declare another one that is our dependency.
-In our case it is `impl Owner: ownable_component::HasComponent<TContractState>`, we declare an `impl` called `Owner` which is an implementation of the trait `HasComponent` for the `ownable_component`.
-This essentially means that the type `TContractState` has access to the `ownable_component` ([See here for more information](./ch99-01-05-01-components-under-the-hood.md#a-primer-on-embeddable-impls)).
+In our case, this is done by adding a restriction `impl Owner: ownable_component::HasComponent<TContractState>`, which indicates that this `impl` block is only available for contracts that contain an implementation of the `ownable_component::HasComponent` trait.
+This essentially means that the `TContractState' type has access to the ownable component
+(See [Components under the hood](./ch99-01-05-01-components-under-the-hood.md#a-primer-on-embeddable-impls) for more information).

+Although most of the trait bounds were defined using [anonymous parameters](./ch08-01-generic-data-types.md#anonymous-generic-implementation-parameter--operator), the dependency on the `Ownable' component is defined using a named parameter (here, `Owner`).
+We will need to use this explicit name when accessing the `Ownable` component within the `impl` block.

+While this mechanism is verbose and may not be easy to approach at first, it is a powerful leverage of the trait system in Cairo.
+The inner workings of this mechanism are abstracted away from the user, and all you need to know is that when you embed a component in a contract, all other components in the same contract can access it.

-### Implementation
+### Using the dependency

-Now that our component depends on the `Ownable` component we'll see how to call it from our `OwnableCounter` component.
+Now that we have made our `impl` depend on the `Ownable` component, we can access its functions, storage, and events within the implementation block.
+To bring the `Ownable` component into scope, we have two choices, depending on whether we intend to mutate the state of the `Ownable` component or not.
+If we want to access the state of the `Ownable` component without mutating it, we use the `get_dep_component!` macro.
+If we want to mutate the state of the `Ownable` component (for example, change the current owner), we use the `get_dep_component_mut!` macro.
+Both macros take two arguments: the first is `self`, representing the state of the component using the dependency, and the second is the component to access.

 ```rust
 {{#include ../listings/ch99-starknet-smart-contracts/components/listing_01_component_dep/src/counter.cairo:increment}}
 ```

-In this function we want to make sure that only the owner can call the `increment` function so we need to call `assert_only_owner` from the `Ownable` component.
-We'll use the `get_dep_component!` macro which returns the requested component state from a snapshot of the state.
-Now that we have our component state we can call the function we like `assert_only_owner`.
+In this function, we want to make sure that only the owner can call the `increment` function.
+We need to use the `assert_only_owner` function from the `Ownable` component.
+We'll use the `get_dep_component!` macro which will return a snapshot of the requested component state, and call `assert_only_owner` on it, as a method of that component.

-In the case of `transfer_ownership` we want to mutate that state so we need to use `get_dep_component_mut!`
+For the `transfer_ownership` function, we want to mutate that state to change the current owner.
+We need to use the `get_dep_component_mut!` macro, which will return the requested component state as a mutable reference, and call `transfer_ownership` on it.

 ```rust
 {{#include ../listings/ch99-starknet-smart-contracts/components/listing_01_component_dep/src/counter.cairo:transfer_ownership}}